-The obvious alternative to evolving behaviors in simulation is, of course, to evolve in physical robots, and this approach has been used by many authors (see e.g. [28], [29], [46], [47], [131], [132]).
+The obvious alternative to evolving behaviors in simulation is, of course, to evolve in physical robots, and this approach has been used by many authors (see e.g. [33], [34], [52], [53], [140], [141]).
 However, evolution in hardware is also associated with numerous difficulties.
-First of all, the evaluation of individuals generally takes longer time than in actual robots than in simulated robots (see e.g. [29] or [46] for timing estimates).
-In order to arrive at a result in a reasonable amount of time, it is therefore often necessary to resort to an EA with a small population size, and to run it only for a small number of generations [132].
+First of all, the evaluation of individuals generally takes longer time than in actual robots than in simulated robots (see e.g. [34] or [52] for timing estimates).
+In order to arrive at a result in a reasonable amount of time, it is therefore often necessary to resort to an EA with a small population size, and to run it only for a small number of generations [141].
 Second, supplying the robots with continuous power is an omnipresent problem: In real robots, the amount of available energy is finite, and so recharging will be necessary at regular intervals.
-This problem can be overcome by the introduction of a powered floor [28], or by requiring the robots periodically to return to a charging station.
-Charging batteries is a rather slow process, but the transfer of energy to robots can be speeded up using capacitors instead of batteries [95].
+This problem can be overcome by the introduction of a powered floor [33], or by requiring the robots periodically to return to a charging station.
+Charging batteries is a rather slow process, but the transfer of energy to robots can be speeded up using capacitors instead of batteries [102].
 Third, in many applications, e.g. the evolution of gaits for bipedal robots, the evolutionary process must be monitored continuously.

-The most common approach to evolution in hardware is to evaluate individuals in a serial fashion, uploading them one after the other in a single robot [29], [87].
+An example of such an application is a project, currently in progress in the author's group, aimed at optimizing a simple gait in a small, commercially available bipedal robot, manufactured by Kondo Kagaku Co., Ltd., (www.kondo-robot.com).
+A typical gait displayed by this robot is shown in Fig. 3.26.
+The most common approach to evolution in hardware is to evaluate individuals in a serial fashion, uploading them one after the other in a single robot [34], [94].
 In this case, all evolutionary processes, such as e.g. reproduction and formation of new individuals take place on a computer, and the resulting individuals are then placed in the robot for evaluation.